Alexander Bogdanov: After the October Revolution

 At the beginning of February 1918, Bogdanov denied that the Bolsheviks' October seizure to power had constituted a conspiracy.
 Rather, he explained that an explosive situation had arisen through the prolongation of the war.
 He pointed to a lack of cultural development in that all strata of society, whether the bourgeoisie, the intelligentsia, or the workers, had shown a failure to resolve conflicts through negotiation.
 He described the revolution as being a combination of a peasant revolution in the countryside and a soldier-worker revolution in the cities.
 He regarded it as paradoxical that the peasantry expressed itself through the Bolshevik party rather than through the Socialist Revolutionaries.

-He analysed the effect of the First World War as creating 'War Communism', which he defined a form of 'consumer communism', which created the circumstances for the development of state capitalism.
+He analysed the effect of the First World War as creating 'War Communism', which he defined as a form of 'consumer communism', which created the circumstances for the development of state capitalism.
 He saw military state capitalism as a temporary phenomenon in the West, lasting only as long as the war.
 However, thanks to the predominance of the soldiers in the Bolshevik Party, he regarded it as inevitable that their backwardness should predominate in the re-organisation of society.
 Instead of proceeding in a methodical fashion, the pre-existing state was simply uprooted.
 The military-consumerist approach of simply requisitioning what was required had predominated and could not cope with the more complex social relations necessitated by the market: